newvoll/ssmbak/README.md

 was `initial` at that time.

 > [!NOTE]
-> Paths end with a slash, which is why key `/testyssmbak` doesn't show
+> ParamPaths end with a slash, which is why key `/testyssmbak` doesn't show
 > up in the previews.

 ```